My Account

 Save preferences

-Best Hobbies and Interests to Put on a CV: Examples for 2023
+Listing Hobbies and Interests on a CV + Examples [2025]

 A lot can go wrong when listing hobbies and interests on a CV.
-Can you list bullfighting or Netflix for example?
-If you’re smart about the way you use personal interests on your CV, they’re a great way to stand out from other candidates.
+But, if you’re smart about how you use personal interests on your CV, they’re a great way to stand out from other candidates.

-This guide will show you how to use your hobbies on your CV to impress recruiters and get more interviews.
-Plus you’ll also get a list of hobbies and interests for a CV to get you started.
+This guide will show you how to use hobbies on your CV to impress recruiters and get more interviews.
+Plus, you’ll also get a list of hobbies and interests for a CV to get you started.

 Want to save time and have your CV ready in 5 minutes?
 Try our CV builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ CV templates and create your CV here.